 After the evaluation is done the team will score the assessment so you will know if your child qualifies before everyone leaves that day.
 In order to be eligible, your child needs to have a qualifying score in one of the developmental domains and/or have a diagnosis that places your child at risk for a developmental delay.
 There are rare times when your child doesn’t have an eligible score but the team will use their clinical opinion to justify your child receiving services.
 At this point the SC and at least 1 therapist will remain at the house to develop your child’s Individualized Family Service Plan (IFSP) which will be the basis for therapy moving forward.

-If the service coordinator asks you if you want the “first available provider,” tell the service coordinator that you want TEIS.
-By law, every provider needs to see your child within 14 days of the evaluation.
+If the service coordinator asks you if you want the “first available provider,” realize it is mandated that all providers hold their first visits within 14 days.
+Tell the service coordinator that you want TEIS.

 Choose TEIS – our therapists are available to meet federal, state, local and YOUR requirements.